- Psychotherapy for Men and Women

 — Barbara Coloroso

-Male clients who at a minimum have completed short-term therapy and would like to experience long-term facilitated peer support as they continue their process of healing, balancing and rejuvenating their lives may choose to join an on-going monthly men’s psychotherapy group in Etobicoke.
+Men who would like to experience facilitated peer support as they journey toward healing and rejuvenating their lives may choose to join this on-going monthly men’s psychotherapy group in Etobicoke.

 Inquiries are welcome to learn more about the group, including the next date to join and what steps are involved.